ericayhayes/georeferencingtutorial/README.md

 # Lesson Goals

 Georeferencing is the process of assigning geographic coordinates to a scanned map or raster image.
 Many historians are now georeferencing historical maps in order to study how places have changed over time.
-In this lesson, we will take you through the steps to align geographic coordinates to a scanned historical map and show you how to share your georeferenced map online using an interactive web-based mapping platform like ArcGIS Online.
+In this lesson, we will take you through the steps to align geographic coordinates to a scanned historical map and show you how to share your georeferenced map online using an interactive web-based mapping platform, ArcGIS Online.
 While you may have already encountered the *Programming Historian* tutorial on [Georeferencing in QGIS 2.0](https://programminghistorian.org/en/lessons/georeferencing-qgis), we wanted to provide you with some examples of other entry-level georeferencing tools.

 Before you begin georeferencing a scanned map, it is important to understand the locations depicted on the map, as well as the context of the creation of the historic map itself.
 Not all historic maps are good candidates for georeferencing.
 There must be enough information on the map to allow you to confidently assign latitude and longitude coordinates to it or align it with a GIS map using physical features.
 Often, you will need to research the location of historic places and features that no longer exist, and make an informed decision in order to identify its proper placement.
 Some maps may not have enough geographic information, and may become so warped when georeferenced that they are illegible or inaccurate.

 ![](images/mapwarper_warped.png)

 The scale, resolution, and projection of a scanned map are also important considerations when choosing a historic map to georeference.
 Small scale maps are generally not well suited for highly detailed georeferencing and may cause problems with representing exact feature locations.
 When selecting or scanning a historic map for georeferencing, it is better to use a map that has been scanned at a high resolution (300 dpi or greater), so you can easily see the features on the map when zooming in and out.
 It is also best practice to use the same projection as the historic map in order to minimize distortion.
 Georeferencing a map in the wrong projection can create a mismatch between your historical and current maps, stretching the lines, shapes, and the distance between objects.
-Map Warper, the tool used in this tutorial, does not provide an option to re-project your map data; if you are unable to achieve a legible map, or if you are measuring distance, you may need to use a more advanced GIS software, such as QGIS or ArcMap, which will allow you to specify the map projections.
+Map Warper, the tool used in this tutorial, does not provide an option to re-project your map data; if you are unable to achieve a legible map, or if you are measuring distance, you may need to use a more advanced GIS software, such as QGIS or ArcGIS Pro, which will allow you to specify the map projections.
 For more details on best practices for georeferencing, see [Esri’s list of recommendations](https://www.esri.com/esri-news/arcuser/spring-2014/~/media/Files/Pdfs/news/arcuser/0314/seven-best-practices.pdf).

 In this tutorial, you will work with Map Warper and ArcGIS Online to create a georeferenced historical map and overlay it on top of a modern basemap to be published and interacted with on the web.
 Developed by Tim Waters, [Map Warper](https://mapwarper.net) is an open-source georeferencing service, written in Ruby on Rails and lets users upload scanned maps and georeference them against OpenStreetMap.
-[ArcGIS Online](https://www.esri.com/en-us/arcgis/products/arcgis-online/overview) is a cloud-based mapping and analysis platform by Esri.
+[ArcGIS Online](https://www.esri.com/en-us/arcgis/products/arcgis-online/overview) is a cloud-based mapping and web analysis platform by Esri.
 You can use ArcGIS Online to create maps, analyze data, tell stories, and share maps online.

-# Getting Started: Georeferencing your map with MapWarper.net
+# Getting Started: Georeferencing your map with Map Warper
 *You will start by uploading a map and georeferencing it using the open source online tool Map Warper.
-Map Warper has a variety of export options, including WMS URL and a GeoTIFF or KML file.
-For the purposes of this tutorial we will export the georeferenced map as map tiles and load it into to ArcGIS Online.*
+Map Warper has a variety of export options, including WMS URL, Tiles, and a GeoTIFF or KML file.
+For the purposes of this tutorial we will export the georeferenced map as Tile layer and load it into to ArcGIS Online.*

 ## Step 1: Set up Map Warper and upload your map

-1. In this tutorial we will use an [1860 map of North Carolina](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~2505~310017:North-And-South-Carolina-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:1860%20North%20Carolina;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=7&trs=18) from the David Rumsey Map Collection.
-Download the Extra-Extra Large version.
+1. For this tutorial, we will use an [1860 map of North Carolina](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~2505~310017:North-And-South-Carolina-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:1860%20North%20Carolina;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=7&trs=18) from the David Rumsey Map Collection.
+Export and download the Extra-Extra Large version.

-  * Note: Every filename in Map Warper must be unique, so you will need to give the image a new file name, such as North_Carolina_yourlastname.jpg.
+  * Note: Every filename in Map Warper must be unique, so you will need to give the image a new file name once you have downloaded the map to your computer, such as North_Carolina_yourlastname.jpg.

 2. Go to [https://mapwarper.net](https://mapwarper.net) and create an account.